 Project Orbit was an experiment planned by ASSAP that, for several reasons, never happened.
 The idea was to have two cameras, next to each other, looking at the same scene.
-In the diagram above you can see the setup of two cameras with their fields of view shown by diverging lines.
+In the diagram below you can see the setup of two cameras with their fields of view shown by diverging lines.

 Suppose you synchronise the cameras so that they both take a photo at exactly the same time, both using their own flash.
 Any object in the area where the fields of view overlap (C, in the diagram) will show up on both pictures.
 If orbs are really 'out there', as opposed to being photographic artifacts, they should show up in both photos.

 However, if orbs are really bits of dust very close to the camera lens, they will only appear in one photo or the other but NOT both!
 The reason is that each camera has its own 'orb zone' where dust is close enough for the flash to show it up as an orb.
 However, these orb zones (shown by the green ellipses in the diagram) are very close to the lens.
 So a bit of dust in zone A will only be seen by one camera.
 Similarly, dust in zone B will only become an orb to the other camera.